mattmaynes2/aria/research/CustomDevices.md

 The system is only useful if its decisions are observable through the devices which are connected to it.
 Therefore, we must be abale to trust that any custom devices are highly reliable.

-- Compatibility with computing devices and communication protocols
+#### Compatibility with computing devices and communication protocols

 What communication protocols can be supported by the device?
 How does it interact with a processor?

-- Ease of use
+#### Ease of use

 The principle objective of the product is to simplify configuration of home automation systems.
-Devices which require complex setup are cointrary to the system's objectives.
+Devices which require complex setup are contrary to the system's objectives.

 ### Devices of Interest